isabela2b/classify-api/README.md

 # Features

-  - Receives POST request and returns a JSON file containing the client name, file name, file size, and document classification
+  - Receives POST request and returns a JSON file containing the client name, file name, file size (in bytes), and document classification
   - Can classify documents into the following priority formats: CIV, HBL, PKL, PKD.
 It returns "other" when it does not fall into any of the mentioned formats
   - Accepts the following file formats: pdf, png, jpg, jpeg, docx, xls, xlsx
   - Uses AI to parse text in images